niklaust/SQL/README.md

 #  IntheCloudsCo.sqlite

-All information here is genuinely invented to study SQL.
-The names of people that appear are works of fiction.
+All information here was genuinely invented to study SQL.
+The names of people that appear are a work of fiction.
 Any resemblance to actual persons  (living or deceased) is purely coincidental.